 Community Boosts Future Flood Resilience during Post-Sandy Recovery

-Post-Superstorm Sandy proved to be an ideal time for the Brigantine Island community to implement comprehensive flood-resilience plans.
+Post-Superstorm Sandy was an ideal time for the Brigantine Island community to implement flood reduction measures.
 Actions included elevating the only road on and off the island; improving zoning and floodplain ordinances; replacing a major city well; and building and strengthening barriers around the island’s bayside and oceanfront.
-Officials also increased freeboard requirements above and beyond what the state requires.
+Officials also increased freeboard obligations beyond state requirements.
 (Freeboard refers to the mandated height above a structure’s high-water mark.)
 Houses where base flood elevation is nine feet are now required to have three feet of freeboard.
 Houses with base flood elevation of 10 or 11 feet must have two feet of freeboard.

-These actions enabled the City of Brigantine Beach to upgrade their Community Resilience Rating from a 6 to a 5, qualifying for insurance rate reductions under the Federal Emergency Management Agency’s National Flood Insurance Program.
+These actions enabled the City of Brigantine Beach to upgrade their Community Resilience Rating from a 6 to a 5, qualifying for insurance rate reductions under the National Flood Insurance Program.
 Future resilience steps will include an early-warning system for tidal flooding and a reverse 911 system to alert residents when their property is at risk from a storm.

 More Information: prepareyourcommunitynj.org